jordansissel/fpm/README.md

 can generate a pull request on the github website for your repo and send it in for review.

+##Problems running bundle install?

+If you are installing on Mac OS 10.9 (Mavericks) you will need to make sure that you have the standalone command line tools seperate from Xcode:

+    $ xcode-select --install

+Finally, click the install button on the prompt that appears.

 ## More Documentation

 [See the wiki for more docs](https://github.com/jordansissel/fpm/wiki)